Censors monkey with China art show before 18th Party Congress

 NO BENCHMARK

 Steven Harris, director of M97 Gallery, taped paper over the offending work.
 But that was not enough.
-Eventually workers came to pull down the 120,000 yuan ($18,900) image, leaving an empty frame.
+Eventually workers came to pull down the 120,000 yuan (11,854 pounds) image, leaving an empty frame.

 "In China, the winds blow in different ways at different times and I don't think anyone really knows what the benchmark is for what's acceptable and what's not.
 I think that's the benchmark: you never really know," said Harris.